tenseiken/docker-qbittorrent-wireguard/README.md

 |`username`| `admin` |
 |`password`| `adminadmin` |

+For the sake of your own security, make sure you change these values immediately upon logging into the web UI for the first time.
+You can do so from the web UI by going to `Tools -> Options -> Web UI`.
+From there, in the `Authentication` section, change your username and password and click `Save` at the bottom.
+Be sure to use a strong, random password.

 # How to use WireGuard
 Drop a .conf file from your VPN provider into /config/wireguard and start the container.
 The file must have the name `wg0.conf`, or it will fail to start.